jmikovits/Mikovits-Data-Science-Portfolio/README.md

    ---

-6. **Machine Learning Streamlit App**
+5. **Machine Learning Streamlit App**
      [[Link to ML-App Repository](https://github.com/jmikovits/Mikovits-Data-Science-Portfolio/tree/main/MLStreamlitApp)]
    #### Overview
    In this project, I created a Streamlit App that allows users to upload a dataset of their choice and experiment with different machine learning techniques.
-The machine learning techniques included in this app are Linear Regression, K-Nearest Neighbors, and Decision      trees.
+The machine learning techniques included in this app are Linear Regression, K-Nearest Neighbors, and Decision      Trees.
 With this app you can:
    - Upload a dataset, then view and filter data within the dataset.
    - Apply Machine Learning techniques such as Linear Regression, K-Nearest Neighbors, and Decision Trees to the dataset.
    - Compare model accuracy on scaled vs. unscaled data.